karlg100/homebridge-smartstart/README.md

 * name - give your vehicle a name.
 Can be anything you like
 * username - your username you use to login to the app on your phone to control your vehicle
 * password - the password to the same account
-* deviceIndex - if you have one vehicle, us 0.  second vehcile is 1, thrid is 2, and so on.
+* deviceIndex - if you have one vehicle, use 0.
+For second vehcile use 1, third use 2, and so on.
 * delay - the default is a 15 min runtime.
-This will turn the switch to the off position after 15 mins, unless you turn it off manually (and stop the car)
+This will turn the switch state to the off position after 15 mins, unless you turn it off manually (and stop the car)

 ## This is a as simple as it gets impliemntation